JuanCely999/Economist-portfolio/README.md

 **Results:** The search for public sensations experienced during the crisis brought with it an increase in comments on issues related to the economy, containing negative perceptions.

-### Input output analysis an application for the economy of Boyaca Colombia
+### Input Output-Analyse: Eine Anwendung für die Wirtschaft von Boyacá, Kolumbien
 **Code:** [`analisis_insumo`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/analisis_insumo).

 **Description:**  This project is carried out for the publication of this [`article`](http://revistas.ustatunja.edu.co/index.php/ivestigium/article/view/1720/1567).
 Based on the branches of economic activity, the base, independent, key and driving sectors are determined according to matrix calculations.
 Then the income, employment and product multipliers are evaluated by correlations and 3D visualizations.